Features...

 • FET solenoid transistors

-• Higher rated transistor components for all circuits
+• Higher rated FET components for all circuits to deliver much higher coil response

 • Diode isolated grounding to prevent playfield lamp problems from the board